-COVID-19 has sparked rapid policy responses to gaps in our social, economic and political foundations.
+The pandemic has sparked rapid policy responses to gaps in our social, economic and political foundations.
 The learnings from this crisis, and the solutions to help Canada rebuild, need to be captured as it plays out in real time.

-Public Policy Responses to the Pandemic, and Building Back Better is an interdisciplinary virtual learning experience about the Canadian policy responses to the COVID-19 pandemic, and the debate around whether, and how, to "build back better" - to use the occasion of the pandemic to bring in other fundamental policy reforms.
+Public Policy Responses to the Pandemic, and Building Back Better is an interdisciplinary virtual learning experience about the policy responses to the pandemic, and the debate around whether, and how, to "build back better" - to use the occasion of the pandemic to bring in other fundamental policy reforms.

-You will learn the economic and social impacts of, and responses to, COVID-19 in Ontario and across Canada - as well as the ideas, tools, and skills available for each of us to shape the recovery.
+You will learn the economic and social impacts of, and responses to, COVID-19 in Canada - as well as the ideas, tools, and skills available for each of us to shape the recovery.